BlakeCLewis/kiln_logger/README.md

 Heat is dangerous!
 Evaluate the risk and make your go/no-go decision!

 I have had issues with the thermocouple chip getting too hot when air temp is above 90F.
 It is in a metal box, 2' away from the kiln.
-When the kiln was with in 30C of cone 6 it started under reading.
-I will add a fan to cool the electronics.
+Last firning, when the kiln was within 30C of cone 6, it started under reading.
+I added a computer muffin fan to cool the electronics.

 Parts and pieces: I think it adds up to ~ $70 and some shipping.